Franco Dragone brings his splashy magic to Dubai

 Dubai, United Arab Emirates (CNN)You may not know his name, but you've undoubtedly heard of his shows.

-Franco Dragone is one of the key architects of Cirque Du Soleil's unique theatrical style.
+Franco Dragone was one of the key architects of Cirque Du Soleil's unique theatrical style.
 Between 1985 and 1998, the Italian-Belgian dramatist directed nearly all of the Canadian entertainment company's most prestigious shows.

 Then in 2000, he left.